ramirza1/Rehan-Mirza/_pages/phd-guidance.md

 All views below are my own, based on my application process, speaking to current PhD students during this process, and several helpful online resources, which I have linked at the bottom of this piece.

-Your experiences may differ wildly from mine based on a range of factors, including the field you're applying for, specific schools, the specifics of your profile, and timing – on this last point, I believe that unfortunately funding, and consequently competition for places, is expected to be tight in the coming years across countries.
-Moreover, this advice is geared towards U.S. PhD applicants, given I applied to U.S. programs.
+Your experiences may differ wildly from mine based on a range of factors, including the field you're applying for, specific schools, the specifics of your profile, and timing.
+Moreover, this advice is geared towards U.S. PhD applicants in Communication and related fields.

-Above all, I want to emphasize this is a human-centric process.
-Applying for a PhD, you're applying for a job (replace the word "salary" with "stipend"), and like any job application, there's no guaranteed outcome.
-You can have the 'perfect' application but still not get a place if there's not the right research and personality fit with faculty.
+Above all, this is a human-centric process.
+A PhD is a job application  (replace the word "salary" with "stipend"), and like any job application, there's no guaranteed outcome.
+Once you've maximized your credentials and refined your application to the best of your ability, **shoot your shot!**

-Conversely, you could have 'gaps' on your application; a questionable GPA, no formal research experience, less recognized affiliations; but a faculty member might see your potential and take a chance.

-Objective criteria like published research and high GPA matter, so if you have the opportunities in front of you, take them.
-However, once you've maximized your credentials and refined your application to the best of your ability, it's out of your hands. **Shoot your shot!**

 ## SECOND DISCLAIMER {#second-disclaimer}

 I’m writing this as I start my PhD program, so my perspectives will likely evolve.
-I’ll update this post or write future pieces to share updated insights.
+I may update this post to share new insights.

 For the full narrative version of this guide, including my personal journey and detailed examples, read the <a href="{% post_url 2025-08-05-phd-application-guide %}">complete blog post</a>.

 ## Why I’m writing yet another PhD application guide… {#why-guide}

 There are a multitude of PhD application guides out there, but (to my knowledge) few, if any, specific to Communication.
 If at least one aspiring Comms PhD reads this guide and draws some confidence or knowledge for their applications, I will consider that a success.

-I'm writing this as someone with a non-traditional background - older than the median PhD applicant with around 10 years of professional experience, imperfect credentials including a low 2.1 at undergrad and zero journal publications.
+I may not represent the 'typical applicant', if there is such a thing - older than the median PhD applicant with around 10 years of professional experience, imperfect credentials including a low 2.1 at undergrad and zero journal publications.
 If any of this applies to you, please don’t be discouraged from applying.
 I am sharing what I know to help you communicate what truly matters – research potential – and hopefully help you find phenomenal programs that will take a chance on you too.

 ## Contents {#contents}